mihailthebuilder/fight-alerts-backend/README.md

     - ~~get aws cli working~~
     - ~~get terraform installed on your Jenkins server~~
     - get `terraform apply` running
       - there's a problem with loading the credentials.
+I tried with [shared config files](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#shared_credentials_files) in environment var and terraform, but it doesn't work.
     - if it works, update READMEs in jenkins & this repo

 Move `scraper` and `handler` to a separate package